 MLPs are limited partnerships whose units trade on public exchanges such as the New York Stock Exchange (NYSE), the NYSE Alternext US and NASDAQ.
 Buying MLP units makes an investor a limited partner in the MLP.
-There are currently approximately 70 MLPs in the market, mostly in industries related to energy and natural resources.
+There are currently more than 80 MLPs in the market, mostly in industries related to energy and natural resources.